 In other terms, the in-absentia-convicted-defendant who has requested a retrial is not automatically afforded the opportunity to defend himself effectively, in particular submitting and have examined circumstances that may exonerate her/him because its up to the court’s discretion.

 In other words, “pursuant to Art.
 603 CPP, a hearing of evidence only takes place if the evidence has come into existence or was discovered after the first instance judgment (sec.
 2), if the judge cannot decide on the basis of the case file (sec.
 1), or if the judge considers hearing of evidence indispensable (sec.
 3).
 The wording of Art.
 603 CPP (..) suggests that the court hearing the appeal has a wide margin of assessment (Beurteilungsspielraum ) regarding the decision to have a new evidentiary hearing.
 It does, however, not impose an obligation on the appellate court to generally hear evidence upon request of the accused.
 In view of the unspecific wording of Art.
 603 secs.
 1 to 3 CPP, it is therefore unclear whether the obligation to establish the truth in criminal proceedings has been duly taken into account.”

 Being said that even the new rules, enacted in April 2014, do not grant the right to an effective knowledge of the in absentia trial (because the Italian legislator sadly introduced still irrebuttable presumptions of knowledge of the ongoing trial!), is an easy prediction that the problematic Italian in absentia trial will raise more questions regarding the respect of the right to a fair trial, cornerstone of rule of law and democracy.

-Update: with a landmark decision of Italy's top court it has been stated in August 2020 that the defendant's knowledge of the trial has to be effective, without any presumption (here the Italian decision).
+Update: with a landmark decision of Italy's top court it has been stated in August 2020 that the defendant's knowledge of the trial has to be effective, without any presumption (here the unofficial translation translation).